Yoko Ono: Relationship with the Beatles

 In 1995, after the Beatles released Lennon's "Free as a Bird" and "Real Love", with demos provided by Ono, McCartney and his family collaborated with her and Sean to create the song "Hiroshima Sky Is Always Blue", which commemorates the 50th anniversary of the atomic bombing of that Japanese city.
-Of Ono, McCartney stated: "I thought she was a cold woman.
-I think that's wrong... she's just the opposite...
-I think she's just more determined than most people to be herself."
-Two years later, however, Ono publicly compared Lennon to Wolfgang Amadeus Mozart, while McCartney, she said, more closely resembled his less-talented rival Antonio Salieri.
+Ono publicly compared Lennon to Wolfgang Amadeus Mozart, while McCartney, she said, more closely resembled his less-talented rival Antonio Salieri.
 This remark infuriated McCartney's wife Linda, who was dying from breast cancer at the time.
 When Linda died less than a year later, McCartney did not invite Ono to his wife's memorial service in Manhattan.

 Accepting an award at the 2005 Q Awards, Ono mentioned that Lennon had once felt insecure about his songwriting.
 She had responded, "You're a good songwriter.
 It's not June with spoon that you write.
 You're a good singer, and most musicians are probably a little bit nervous about covering your songs."

 In an October 2010 interview, Ono spoke about Lennon's "lost weekend" and her subsequent reconciliation with him.
 She credited McCartney with helping save her marriage to John.
 "I want the world to know that it was a very touching thing that [Paul] did for John."
 While visiting Ono in March 1974, McCartney, on leaving, asked "[W]hat will make you come back to John?"
 McCartney subsequently passed her response to Lennon while visiting him in Los Angeles.
 "John often said he didn't understand why Paul did this for us, but he did."
 In 2012, McCartney revealed that he did not blame Ono for the breakup of the Beatles and credited Ono with inspiring much of Lennon's post-Beatles work.